-What is GST (Goods and Service Tax) Registration in India?
+What is GST (Goods and Service Tax)?

 GST is the biggest tax reform in India levied on the goods and services which subsumes both the State (VAT, Entertainment Tax, Luxury Tax, Octroi) and Central taxes (CST, Service Tax, Excise Duty).
 This will help the end consumer like us to bear only GST charged by the last dealer in the supply chain.
 After all, One Nation One tax is the slogan of our PM Sri Narendra Modi.